 - Redirect Error: This is when a redirect to a page isn’t working properly.
+Examples of redirect errors include redirect loops and redirect chains.
 Check your .htaccess file and your redirect rules to sort these errors.

 - Submitted URL Not Found (404): When a page is not accessible.
 If you try to access it, you’ll see a 404 error.

 - Submitted URL seems to be a Soft 404: This is when the webpage could not be found.
 Sometimes it is worth checking to see if a temporary bug is to blame.